wnfs-wg/spec/spec/private-wnfs.md

 An `Entry` node MUST consist of:
 * The expanded label (HAMT hash preimage)
 * The value for this label

+If the HAMT is used as the `PrivateForest` for WNFS, then labels stored SHOULD be 2048-bit `NameAccumulator`s.

 If the HAMT is used as the `PrivateForest` for WNFS, then the values stored SHOULD be ciphertexts representing conflicting file system writes to that same path and revision.